 Without carbs, your body has to find other ways to get glucose or find some other usable form of energy that is efficient and able to supply your brain with fuel.
 Your storage capacity of glucose is limited, and you can become carb depleted fairly quickly.
 When this happens, your body starts to use dietary protein or stored protein (aka your muscles) as well as lipids to create glucose through a process called gluconeogenesis.

 Protein is not a desirable source of glucose, as its main function is to build and maintain all of the cells in your body (including precious muscle) – this process is essential and cannot be replaced by other macros.
 This is also why protein is the only macro with a recommended minimum intake.
 So when protein intake is not high, you have to find other ways to fuel your energy needs.
 This is where fat comes into play.

 But the process of using fat for fuel is slow and requires oxygen and some glucose to begin with - making it not a very efficient source of fuel over long periods of time.
-This is especially true during higher levels of energy output when oxygen is limited (basically any high intensity workout/movement).
-In addition, it is not directly able to supply your brain with adequate fuel since fatty acids cannot cross the blood brain barrier.
-So when carbs are absent, your body is forced to find a way to survive off fat that meets your needs.
+This is especially true during higher levels of energy output when oxygen is limited (basically any high-intensity workout/movement).
+In addition, it is not directly able to supply your brain with adequate fuel since fatty acids cannot cross the blood-brain barrier.
+So when carbs are absent, your body is forced to find a way to survive off the fat that meets your needs.
 It does this by using ketones.

 Where Ketones Come In

 Technically, carbs are not essential for survival.
 Your body has a backup system to keep you going - ketones!